 Super is one of the very few tools that can actually be used to give certain users (and groups) varied levels of access to system administration.
 In addition to this you can specify times and allow access to scripts, giving setuid access to even ordinary commands could have unexpected consequences (any editor, any file manipulation tools like chown, chmod, even tools like lp could compromise parts of the system).
-Debian ships with super, and there are rpm's available in the contrib directory.
-This is a very powerful tool (it puts sudo to shame in some ways), but requires a significant amount of effort to implement properly (like any powerful tool), and I think it is worth the effort.
-Some example config files are usually in the /usr/doc/super-xxxx/directory.
-The primary distribution site for super is at: ftp://ftp.ucolick.org/pub/users/will/.
+Debian ships with super, and there are rpm's available in the contrib directory (buildhost is listed as "localhost", you might want to find the source and compile it yourself).
+This is a very powerful tool (it puts sudo to shame), but requires a significant amount of effort to implement properly, I think it is worth the effort though.
+The head end distribution site for super is at: ftp://ftp.ucolick.org/pub/users/will/.